University Of Nevada, Las Vegas

 Which heart monitor is better for shock? new study aims to find out

-Knowledge-focused Recruiting nowThis study compares two methods of measuring stroke volume (how much blood the heart pumps per beat) in people with shock.
-Researchers will use both an ultrasound of the heart (echocardiography) and a noninvasive monitor that tracks blood flow (bioreactance) in 30 critically ill …
+Knowledge-focused Recruiting nowThis study compares two methods for measuring stroke volume (how much blood the heart pumps) in people with shock.
+It will enroll 30 critically ill adults in the ICU.
+Researchers will use both an ultrasound (echocardiography) and a noninvasive monitor (bioreactance) to see how we…

 Sponsor: University of Nevada, Las Vegas • Aim: Knowledge-focused